joyoj19/Simple-Blog/README.md

 MistyMoo101:  Password4!
 champ99:  Password5!

-Note that user champ99 has not articles of their own
+Note that user champ99 has no articles of their own

-**other instructions / comments**
-Additions we would have made if we had more time: set a min-max image size for the image upload to ensure a suitable image was chosen to display figure out how to code a hamburger fully collapsible navbar without bootstrap